SolaceDev/solace-dev-codelabs/markdown/boomi-salesforce-codelab/boomi-salesforce-codelab.md

 - A local atom up and running.
 - An understanding of how to deploy a Boomi process to a Boomi Atom

-Negative
+> aside negative
-: It's important to note that this codelab uses a pre-release version of the Solace connector to highlight cutting edge features and some prebuilt code to get you up and running faster.
+> It's important to note that this codelab uses a pre-release version of the Solace connector to highlight cutting edge features and some prebuilt code to get you up and running faster.
 Please reach out to our [Solace Community](https://solace.community/) to get a copy of both.

-Positive
+> aside positive
-: If you’re new to the world of events, welcome!
+> If you’re new to the world of events, welcome!
 Solace has [extensive blogs focusing on event-driven architecture and development.](https://solace.com/blog/)

 ## Use Case Overview 🚕